Nonparametric testing of the dependence structure among points-marks-covariates in spatial point patterns: Applications

 \subsubsection{P-C test}

 We first investigate the possible preferential sampling of the covariate values, as discussed in Section~\ref{subsec:PC}.
-The random shift test (with variance correction) of independence between points and the covariate, using the sample mean as the test statistic, results in a p-value of 0.684.
-Thus we have no significant evidence against the null hypothesis and we do not reject it.
+The random shift test (with variance correction) of independence between points and covariate, using the sample mean as the test statistic, results in a p-value of 0.684.
+Thus, we have no significant evidence against the null hypothesis.
 For completeness, \citeauthor{Guan2006}'s test results in a p-value of 0.614, confirming the previous conclusion.